alex-gutev/live_cells_py/docs/basics/pitfalls.rst

 * **Do not** call blocking IO functions within computed cells.
 * **Do not** call blocking IO functions in a context managed by :any:`live_cells.batch`.
-* Blocking IO functions may only be called within a watch functions which are scheduled to run on a new green thread.
+* Blocking IO functions may only be called within watch functions that are scheduled to run on a new green thread.

 Regarding the last point, if you must call a blocking IO function inside a watch function, you should provide a ``schedule`` function